MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 	 and not contains(item_text, '税'))
 ```

-   In order to do that a full-text catalog be created:
+   To do that a full-text catalog be created:

    ![](2021-04-13-15-19-38.png)

-   >As this is a one time step the code is not included in the stored procedures
+   >As this is a one time step, the code is not included in the stored procedures

 Afterwards the table can be indexed: